jordus100/stf-console-api/README.md

     STF_URL   - URL to STF
 ```
 - Authorization token can be obtained from the STF web interface in Settings -> Keys
-- When connecting while using this tool for the first time, have the STF web interface open
+- When connecting with this tool for the first time, have the STF web interface open
 to accept adding a new ADB key.
 This is necessary for every new machine that hasn't connected
 yet to Remote Debug on a given STF instance.